mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 A learning rate of 0.0001 is lower than Pytorch's default of 0.001 for AdamW.
 We make this conservative choice due to early observations showing that small learning rates still cause the AdamW optimizer to reach convergence rather quickly for our dataset.
 Considering our vast amounts of computational resources, we want to err on the side of slower training rather than risking convergence issues.

 A weight decay of 0.01 provides moderate regularization strength and offers a balance between underfitting and overfitting.
 It is Pytorch's default for the AdamW optimizer.

+We find that \ac{CNN} models trained on our datasets converge after just 2 epochs, and further training does not decrease the training loss nor improve the validation accuracy.

 ## Developing a custom dataset